Online and Customizable Fairness-aware Learning: Experiments

 \subsection{Datasets}

 Despite the growing concern on the discriminative behavior of AI models, there is still a lack of datasets and benchmarks that will allow for the development of new fairness-aware methods as well as for a systematic assessment of their capabilities~\cite{hajian2016algorithmic}.
 With respect to fairness-aware learning in data streams, this challenge is further magnified by the demanding requirement for big non-stationary datasets.
 Among the available datasets, the ones that best meet our requirements are the \emph{Adult} and the \emph{Census} datasets~\cite{Dua:2017} both referring to the same learning task of predicting whether the annual income of a person will exceed 50K dollars.
+Other commonly used benchmarks such as the COMPAS and Default datasets~\cite{li2021time} are not applicable for online fairness evaluation as they are limited in the number of instances to simulate the streaming characteristics properly.

 The \emph{Adult} dataset consists of 48,843 instances, each instance modeling a person in terms of 14 employment and demographic attributes.
-The sensitive feature is ``gender'' with female being the deprived group and male being the favored group, as in the previous studies~\cite{zafar2019fairness,zhang2019faht,zliobaite2015survey}.
+The sensitive feature is ``gender'' with female being the deprived group and male being the favored group, as in the previous studies~\cite{zafar2017fairness,zhang2019faht,zliobaite2015survey}.
 Making an annual income of more than 50K dollars is considered as receiving positive classification.
 The intrinsic discrimination level of the dataset is 19.45\%, based on Equation~(\ref{equ: discrimination}).
 The \emph{Census} dataset has the same learning task but is considerably larger with 299,285 instances and 41 attributes.
 The discrimination in the whole dataset is 7.63\% according to Equation~(\ref{equ: discrimination}).
 While existing works address these datasets from a static learning perspective, we render them as discriminated data streams by ordering the datasets based on the ``race'' attribute for the sake of better simulating concept and fairness drifts in the online setting, and then process them in sequence.
 The prequential evaluation~\cite{gama2010knowledge} is employed in which each incoming instance is first being predicted upon arrival and then is available for model training.